-When it’s a little cold outside, I often like to make up a large French inspired vegetable based hot pot that is comfort food to nourish and satisfy.
-I love the sweetness and heartiness of carrots, onions and beetroot and combine them with a vegetable based protein source like my favourite puy green lentils that hold their shape when cooked without going mushy.
-They also take around 25 minutes to cook which is great if you’re a little time poor.
-A good splash of red adds a little body and marries really well with the beetroot and just a little tomato paste stirred through adds body and balances out flavour.
+When it's a little cold outside, I often like to make up a large French-inspired vegetable based hot pot that is comfort food to nourish and satisfy.
+I love the sweetness and heartiness of carrots, onions and beetroot and combine them with a vegetable-based protein source like my favourite puy green lentils that hold their shape when cooked without going mushy.
+They take only around 25 minutes to cook which is great if you're a little time poor.
+A good splash of red wine adds a little body and marries really well with the beetroot and just a little tomato paste stirred through adds body and balances out the flavour.

 8 shallots, peeled and halved or 1 onion, chopped

 4 cloves garlic, smashed

 500g beetroot (peeled and cut into large chunks)

 3 cups homemade vegetable stock (see notes)

 1 heaped tablespoon tomato paste

 sea salt and pepper to taste

 1 cup dried green puy lentils

 100g baby spinach or other greens such as kale or Tuscan cabbage (see notes)